1 - Getting Started

 Inital CDM Server configuration workflow

-On first CDM Server Start an ID Provider specific configuration for the Admin User has to be setup in the environment of the docker container.
-Therefor the parameters LDAP_ADMIN_DN and LDAP_Login_TEMPLATE have to be set to a valid LDAP DN (Distinguished Name) and matching Login Template.
+Before first CDM-Server start an ID Provider specific configuration for the Admin User has to be setup in the environment of the docker container.
+Therefore the parameters LDAP_ADMIN_DN and LDAP_LOGIN_TEMPLATE have to be set to a valid LDAP DN (Distinguished Name) and matching login template.
 The LDAP_GROUP_TREE_DN parameter is needed, too.

 Environment ParameterValue